 Work this combination in straight lines or to create a boxed border.

 For a fun look, try stitching the straight stitches in multiple colors.
-Or work another small stitch inside the boxes.Continue to 5 of 7 below.
+Or choose another small stitch to work inside the boxes.Continue to 5 of 7 below.

 05 of 07